francisbalimuttajjo/booking_backend/README.md

  <h6>How to use the app</h6>
  <ul><li>Visitors can view available hotels and their prices without loging in </li>
  <li>Visitors need to login to their accounts to book / review hotels </li>
- <li>Visitors can review  a particular hotel once and also rate it it </li>
+ <li>Visitors can review  a particular hotel once and also rate it  </li>
  <li>Visitors can only rate / review  only hotels  they booked  </li>
  <li>Visitors who have admin status can create/edit/delete an hotel from the database </li>
  <li>Admin can view the hotel along with all bookings associated with it and reviews while others only see reviews </li>